grasph/wrapit/doc/config.md

 # Name of the julia module to generate
 module_name         = "CxxLib"

+# UUID to assign to the generated Julia project.
+It will
+# be copied into the Project.toml file.
+If empty a new
+# uuid is generated.
+uuid                 = ""

+# version to assign to the generated Julia project.
+If
+# not empty, it will be copied into the Project.toml file
+# of the julia project.
+version               = ""

 # List of input header files containing the classes to wrap
 # See also include_dirs
 input               = [ ]